puppetlabs/pcp-specifications/cthun_rpc/request_response.md

 ##### Blocking Response

+The results of the requested action should be included in the *results* object;
-The data content of a *response message* is specific for a given action; the *transaction_id* is the only mandatory entry.
-The schema is:
+its schema is action-specific. *transaction_id* is the other required entry.

 ```
 {
     "properties" : {
-        "transaction_id" : { "type" : "string" }
+        "transaction_id" : { "type" : "string" },
+        "results" : { "type" : "object" }
     },
-    "required" : ["transaction_id"],
+    "required" : ["transaction_id", "results"],
-    "additionalProperties" : true
+    "additionalProperties" : false
 }
 ```